Gekijō (Yoasobi song): Background and release

-Composition and lyrics
+Composition and reception

 "Gekijō" was sourced from the autobiographical short story Gekijō Monogatari (劇場ものがたり), written by Pray Speak What Has Happened writer Kōki Mitani, which was available for reading since October 1 via FOD.
 Centered on the theme of "the world is a stage, and all humans are actors," and condensing the current state of the duo, Yoasobi themselves called the song their own response to William Shakespeare's phrase "all the world's a stage" from his pastoral comedy As You Like It.
 The song is described as an upbeat electronic rock with "driving yet powerful" guitar and synthesizer, and dynamic rhythm, and has 130 beats per minute.

+Lyrically, "Gekijō" depicts the emotional transition of a hopeless and tired-of-life protagonist.
+He arrives at a quiet dance hall and, while watching a dance performance, begins to question his role in life by comparing himself to a performer on the stage.
+It results in the protagonist regaining a positive attitude and making a decision through a reminiscence of his time as a stage actor.
+The song also reflects modern people's anxiety about the mercy of being evaluated by others, as a performer exposed to the audience's gaze, tossed about between applause and ridicule.
+However, it is still encouraged to live life to the fullest.

-Ine Tanaka from Eiga Channel commented that the song is "very Reiwa feel", despite the 1980s Shōwa setting of the series.
+Ine Tanaka from Eiga Channel commented that "Gekijō" is "very Reiwa feel", despite the 1980s Shōwa setting of the series.
 Rockin'On Japans Tomoyuki Mori praised the song "levates the dire current situation into a sparkling pop song."

-Lyrically, "Gekijō" depicts the emotional transition of a hopeless and tired-of-life male (Note: "Gekijō" uses the first-person pronoun boku (僕), which implies boyishness.) protagonist.
-He arrives at a quiet dance hall, and, while watching a dance performance, begins questioning his role in life by comparing it to a performer on the stage.
-It results in the protagonist regaining a positive attitude and making a decision by reminiscing about his time as a stage actor.
-The song also reflects the modern people's anxiety about the mercy of being evaluated by others, as a performer who is exposed to the gaze of the audience, tossed about between applause and ridicule.
-However, it is still encouraged to live life to the fullest.
+Electric Bloom Webzine chose "Gekijō" one of the best J-pop songs in 2025, called it "a punchy, live-band-forward cut with driving guitars, dance-pop bounce, and vocalist Ikura's signature rapid-fire sing-talk delivery that just avoids the rap label."